sttoracle/ORACASB/README.md

 ![](images/CASB/66D12B19-6081-445A-9562-B496AFBBE1B3.png)

-> If you are following these instructions as part of the Oracle Cloud Security workshop then you'll recieve a registration confirmation e-mail that will contain  CASB  login credentials to a **shared** workshop CASB tenant that will be used in the course of the workshop. **Use the credentials of the shared tenant you recieved to perform this exercise.**
+> If you are following these instructions as part of the Oracle Cloud Security workshop then you'll receive a registration confirmation that will contain CASB login credentials to a **shared** workshop CASB tenant that will be used in the course of the workshop. **Use the credentials of the shared tenant you received to perform this exercise.**

 #### **STEP 2**: Review select items on the CASB Dashboard